 - referring to the academic by their correct title

 - showing your familiarity with and interest in the academic's work

-Conclude your message by asking whether you could visit them in person, or at the very least speak over the telephone or via Skype.
+Conclude your message by asking whether you could visit them in person, or at the very least speak over the phone or via Skype/Zoom.
 If you receive no response within two weeks, send a follow-up email.

 Don't take any rejection personally.
 The academic may simply be too busy, already supervising several PhD students, or unsure whether your project is suitable.